Ingress (TV series)

-Ingress (or Ingress: The Animation) is a Japanese anime television series based on Niantic's augmented reality mobile game of the same name.
-The anime produced by Craftar began airing in Japan on October 18, 2018 and ended on December 27, 2018 on Fuji TV's +Ultra programming block (although the last episode’s post credit scene foreshadows that the series is “to be continued”).
-The series premiered on Netflix on April 30, 2019.
+Ingress (or Ingress: The Animation) is an anime television series based on Niantic's augmented reality mobile game of the same name.
+The series aired from October to December 2018 on Fuji TV's brand new +Ultra programming block.
+It also premiered on Netflix on April 30, 2019.

 Plot

 The story follows special police investigator Makoto, who has the power to read the memories of objects he touches.
 While investigating a laboratory explosion that was researching an unknown substance called "Exotic Matter" (XM), he touches the ring of a woman who was the sole survivor of the explosion and sees a horrifying vision that embroils him in a massive conspiracy.